 How to Defeat Ganondorf

-- Follow up with Light Arrows once an energy ball connects
+- Follow Up with Light Arrows After a Hit

-└You can use the Longshot on the red walls - Knock Ganondorf down with Light Arrows during the energy ball barrage windup
+- You can use the Longshot on the red walls - Knock Boss Down with Light Arrows During Windup

-└If you can't make it in time, reflect with a Spin Attack - Head down below when things get dangerous
+- If you can't make it in time, reflect with a Spin Attack - Descend When Things Get Dangerous

-In the Ocarina of Time Ganondorf boss fight, reflect his energy balls back with your sword to stagger him, then follow up with Light Arrows to knock him down.
-Once he's down, close the gap with the Longshot and deal damage with your sword — that's the core loop.
-Magic is essential and incoming damage hits hard, so make sure to prepare before taking him on.
+In the Ocarina of Time Ganondorf boss fight, reflect his energy balls with your sword to stagger him, then follow up with Light Arrows to knock him down.
+Once he's down, use the Longshot to close the gap and attack with your sword.
+Magic is essential, and incoming attacks deal heavy damage, so prepare before the fight.

 Double Your Magic and Defense